Desks

 This was my first real at home development setup.
 Someone gave me an old low resolution monitor that I hooked up without hesitation.
 Two monitors must be better then one, right?
 Now I could write code and browse Reddit at the same time!
 Very productive.

-Notice that I'm using a lounge chair painted with borrowed supplies from the art department.
+Notice that I'm using a lounge chair painted with borrowed supplies

 Mendocino California, 2017